 In summary, has there been any progress?
 If it is a bankruptcy, how much has it already cost?

 So far, the idea has been funded with nearly $ 4 million.
 Solar Roadways states that with a few dollars more (50 million dollars more) tests are completed and implementation begins.
 A few months ago, a prototype of a solar roadway was also set up.
 Unfortunately (but okay?)
 The LEDs were powered by an external source.
-Why?
-Well, because the panels simply can't produce enough power all the time to stay on.
+Because?
+Well, because the panels simply can't produce enough energy all the time to stay on.